Tinkerforge/doc/de/source/Software/Brickv.rst

 On Debian based distributions you can do that as shown above, on other distribution you have to search for and install the equivalent packages.

-To start brickv from source, change to the directory brickv/src/brickv/ and start with::
+To start brickv from source, change to the folder brickv/src/brickv/ and start with::

  python main.py